nkh/ftl/config/ftl/man/ftl.md

         «zmD»              Preview directory only/all.

+        «gfi»              go to image using sxiv

-        «gfi»              Fzfi, use fzf and ueberzurg to find and display images
+        «gfI»              Fzfi, use fzf and ueberzurg to find and display images

         «zeh»              Hide files having the same extention as the current file, per tab